This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 How Does Kobee’s Co.
 Founder Use Social Media To Attract Customers?

-Kobe Harris, an aspiring doctor turned entrepreneur tried his luck in the third episode of Shark Tank’s sixteenth season.
-He appeared before the panelists seeking $300K for 6% equity in his company Kobee’s Co.
+Kobe Harris, an aspiring doctor turned entrepreneur tried his luck in the third episode of Shark Tank season 16 with his company Kobee’s Co.
+He appeared before the panelists seeking $300K for 6% equity.
 The brand offers 100% natural, handmade, and sustainable lip balms.

 Through a humorous and exuberant pitch, the founder laid focus on the natural ingredients that were used the products such as lip balms.
 After success with lip balms, the company has started offering many other products, including a lotion bar, cuticle butter, lip scrub, and a hand salve.